 How Does It Work?

 From May until September (24 hours a day) you simply wander over to the stand and buy a brick.
-The regular price is now CZK180 (or if you are not in any way artistically inclined you could just buy a shoulder “good karma” bag).
+The price at the time of writing was CZK180 (or if you are not in any way artistically inclined you could just buy a shoulder “good karma” bag).
 Then you can write on the brick and paint it however you want within reason, remember kids can see these.
 When finished it’ll be put painted side up for people to see and eventually become recycled for use in building projects around the country.
 If you don’t want to buy an actual brick but you do want to support the cause then checkout the Beneficial eBrick option and donate online.